-TO THE ADULT PLAINTIFF BY AND THROUGH HIS ATTORNEY:
+TO THE PLAINTIFF:

-On September 13, 2018, the adult plaintiff in this action filed the complaint under the pseudonym S.S.
+On May 23, 2020, Plaintiff filed a complaint under the pseudonym John Doe.
 Proceeding anonymously is not contemplated by the Federal Rules of Civil Procedure.
 Rather, Rule 10(a) requires that the title of a complaint "name all the parties," and Rule 17(a) prescribes that "[a]n action must be prosecuted in the name of the real party in interest."
-Rule 5.2(a)(3) does permit the identification of minor parties by their initials, but this rule is not applicable to the adult plaintiff.

-Nonetheless, the Tenth Circuit has recognized that there may be cases in which "exceptional circumstances" warrant permitting a party to proceed anonymously.1 Adopting the standard of the Eleventh Circuit, the Tenth Circuit has ruled,
+However, the Tenth Circuit has recognized there may be cases in which "exceptional circumstances" warrant permitting a party to proceed anonymously.1 Adopting the standard of the Eleventh Circuit, the Tenth Circuit has ruled as follows: